ChrisDuffley/stationPlaylist/readme.md

 * Control+Alt+T (two finger flick down in SPL touch mode) from Studio window: announce remaining time for the currently playing trakc.
 * NVDA+Shift+F12 (two finger flick up in SPL touch mode) from Studio window: announces broadcaster time such as 5 minutes to top of the hour.
 Pressing this command twice will announce minutes and seconds till top of the hour.
 * Alt+NVDA+1 (two finger flick right in SPL mode) from Studio window: Opens end of track setting dialog.
+* Alt+NVDA+1 from Creator's Playlist Editor window: Announces scheduled time for the loaded playlist.
 * Alt+NVDA+2 (two finger flick left in SPL mode) from Studio window: Opens song intro alarm setting dialog.
+* Alt+NVDA+2 from Creator's Playlist Editor window: Announces total playlist duration.
 * Alt+NVDA+3 from Studio window: Toggles cart explorer to learn cart assignments.
+* Alt+NVDA+3 from Creator's Playlist Editor window: Announces when the selected track is scheduled to play.
 * Alt+NVDA+4 from Studio window: Opens microphone alarm dialog.
+* Alt+NVDA+4 from Creator's Playlist Editor window: Announces rotation and category associated with the loaded playlist.
 * Control+NVDA+f from Studio window: Opens a dialog to find a track based on artist or song name.
 Press NVDA+F3 to find forward or NVDA+Shift+F3 to find backward.
 * Alt+NVDA+R from Studio window: Steps through library scan announcement settings.
 * Control+Shift+X from Studio window: Steps through braille timer settings.